video-db/videodb-chat/README.md

 ### Leveraging Custom Hooks

-Custom hooks offer powerful flexibility for tailoring conversation and message management to your specific needs:
+Custom hooks offer a versatile approach to enhancing chat functionality:

+- Connect to your own backend, bypassing VideoDB's video agent integration
-- Implement custom logic for handling backend agent interactions
+- Develop custom logic for agent interactions
-- Manage state and side effects specific to your use case
+- Control conversation state and manage side effects
-- Integrate seamlessly with existing application architecture
+- Seamlessly integrate with your existing application architecture

+This flexibility enables you to customize the chat experience to meet your specific requirements while ensuring compatibility with the ChatInterface component.

 [View Custom Hook Example on StackBlitz](link-to-stackblitz-example)